shahad-hassan19/arttech-online-education/README.md

 ---

-## 🛠 Challenges Faced

-1. *Payment Integration with PhonePe*:
-   Due to limited online documentation and examples, integration was difficult and required significant research and experimentation.

-2. *Video Streaming with Mux*:
-   Setting up reliable video upload and playback was complex, involving asynchronous video processing and linking Mux assets correctly.
+Totally understandable — those two are **notoriously tricky parts** of any e-learning platform.
+Thanks for sharing!

+Here’s how I’ll document that section:

 ---

-## 💡 Lessons Learned

-- Deepened understanding of *full-stack web development* using modern tools
-- Practical experience with *Mux, Clerk, PhonePe, and Prisma*
-- Learned effective *project structuring*, admin role implementation, and large-scale state handling
-- Overcame challenges related to *media, payments, and access control*
+### 🛠️ Challenges Faced

+Building a full-fledged LMS like ArtTech Institute came with its share of challenges:

+- **Payment Gateway Integration**:
+  Implementing **PhonePe** for payments was particularly challenging due to the **lack of experience**.
+It required significant trial and error to get the system fully functional and secure.

+- **Video Streaming & Publishing**:
+  Setting up **Mux** for video handling was also complex.
+Challenges included:
+  - Handling upload states and processing delays
+  - Managing playback reliably across devices
+  - Ensuring videos were properly linked and secured within course chapters

+Overcoming these challenges strengthened the technical robustness of the platform and significantly enhanced the learning experience.

 ---

+Nice — that’s a solid mix of **technical depth and architectural thinking** 👏

+Here’s how I’ll write that up:

+---

+### 💡 Lessons Learned

+Developing ArtTech Institute was a major learning experience.
+Key takeaways include:

+- **Full-Stack Development**: Gained hands-on experience with a modern tech stack including **Next.js with TypeScript**, **MongoDB**, and **Prisma ORM**.
+- **Third-Party Integrations**: Learned to work with powerful yet complex tools like:
+  - **Mux** for scalable video streaming
+  - **PhonePe** for payments
+  - **Clerk** for authentication and session handling
+- **Project Architecture**: Improved skills in project structuring, separating concerns, and building maintainable codebases.
+- **Role-Based Access Control**: Built and enforced admin-specific capabilities throughout the app.
+- **Problem Solving & Debugging**: Tackled real-world issues such as asynchronous media handling, payment flow validation, and file uploads.

+---

+Totally fair — your LMS is already quite powerful, and it’s smart to let users guide the next steps.

+Here’s how I’ll frame that:

+---

-## 🎯 Future Plans
+### 🎯 Future Plans

-No fixed roadmap yet, but potential future upgrades include:
+While no concrete roadmap is defined yet, the project remains open for future improvements based on user feedback and evolving needs.
+Potential areas for expansion include:

-- Interactive *quizzes* and *forums*
+- Interactive features like **quizzes or community forums**
-- More *payment gateways*
+- More **payment options**
-- A *mobile application* for learners
+- **Mobile app** adaptation for broader accessibility

+---